nealshah22/myPortfolio/README.md

 # Neal's Portfolio
-Meet Neal!
+Hey there!
 I've used this site to showcase my passions and recent accomplishments
 ## Access website

 www.nealshah.info